goakes007/zx-spectrum-utils/README.md

 # ZX Spectrum Utilities: (zx-spectrum-utils)
-In here you wuill find lots of assembler macros and callable routines to make your development of ZX Spectrum assembler code much faster and easier.
+In here you will find lots of assembler macros and callable routines to make your development of ZX Spectrum assembler code much faster and easier.
 There are routines for printing, screen calculations, if statements, for loops, keyboard presses and much much more.
 There are also some python scripts to manipulate z80 graphics and pull/rip them from old roms.